Kanharajput/ReactCompStateList/README.md

     expenses.length === 0 && (<ExpenseItem>)
     ```
     - create a variable assign jsx to it and check condition using if and change the value of that variable.

+- we can have as many return a function as we want but the condition is that only one should execute at a time.
+    means all should show a different condition.